boldsuck/haveno-reto-docs/docs/haveno-ui/DirectBindTor.md

 ## Whonix

 On Whonix systems we need to configure 2 files.
 In the different Whonix types, the two files to be edited are in different places.
-Further details please see the two Whonix WiKi links.<br>
+Further details please see the two Whonix Wiki links.<br>
 If you use Qubes-Whonix, read there how to get your `TARGET` IP! `qubesdb-read /qubes-ip`

 1. [Create a HiddenService on Whonix-Gateway](https://www.whonix.org/wiki/Onion_Services#Step_2:_Edit_Tor_Configuration)